About this Install Guide

 This opens the Gemini CLI interface where you can authenticate and start asking questions.
 On first run, you’ll be prompted to choose your authentication method.

-How do I install Gemini CLI on Arm Linux?
+Install Gemini CLI on Arm Linux

-Before installing Gemini CLI, install prerequisite packages and Node.js.
+Before installing Gemini CLI, install prerequisite packages.

 Install the required packages on Ubuntu/Debian systems: